The Montclair State advantage is now even stronger.

 - The Presidential Scholars Common Book

 To create an engaged community of Scholars, each participant in the program will read the Common Book.
-This book is discussed and analyzed in the First Year Writing course and featured prominently throughout the year’s activities.
+This book is discussed and analyzed in the New Student Seminar and First Year Writing course and featured prominently throughout the year’s activities.
 This year’s Common Book is The Sixth Extinction by Elizabeth Kolbert.
-The Common Book will be distributed and introduced at orientation.
+The Common Book will be distributed at Red Hawk Day.

 - Integrated Learning Communities